 Students who miss testing on their originally scheduled administration date should participate in make-up testing.
-Make-up tests may be scheduled after the original Section as long as it falls within the MSDE testing window.
+Make-up tests may be scheduled at any time as long as it falls within the MSDE testing window.
 Every attempt should be made to administer make-up tests to students who were absent during the originally scheduled Section(s).

-If a student starts a Section and leaves the testing environment (e.g., due to illness, family emergency) without finishing that Section, they may be allowed to complete that Section on a different day.
+If a student starts a Section and leaves the testing environment (e.g., due to illness, family emergency) without finishing that Section, they may be allowed to complete that Section.
 Test Administrators must note the exact place in the Section where the student stopped and the amount of time remaining.
 Students are NOT allowed to alter any previously entered or written responses because they have had the opportunity to review material related to the test.
 They must pick up exactly where they left off.